OctopusDeploy/blog/blog/2017-09/octopus-release-3-17.md

 ![Java Steps](java-steps.png)

 These new steps allow Java applications to be deployed to WildFly 10+ and Red Hat JBoss EAP 6+ application servers, as well as Tomcat 7+.
-In addition, the `Deploy Java Archive` step allows Java applications to be copied to a custom location on the target machine, allowing Java applications to be sent to any server capable of using file copy deployments.
+In addition, the `Deploy Java Archive` step allows Java applications to be copied to a custom location on the target machine, allowing Java applications to be deployed in any Java application server capable of using file copy deployments.

+See the [documentation](http://g.octopushq.com/JavaAppDeploy) for more information on these new steps.

 ## Octopus API Swagger Support